vikranthkongara/intro-to-declarative-pipeline/Exercise-01.md

 ```
    agent {
-      docker { image 'maven:3.3-jdk-8' }
+      docker { image 'maven:3.5.2-jdk-9' }
    }
 ```

 4. Execute your job by clicking on **Build Now** and check the Console Log to see how Jenkins pulls the appropriate docker image and runs your build insde the container created from that image.
+Also note that you are able to compile against JDK 9 regardless what JDK the Jenkins agent is using.

 Before going on to the next exercise let's revert our pipeline to using: